oumarkme/AlphaFold/README.md

 # AlphaFold
  A personal note of using AlphaFold

-Lecture slide is available [HERE](https://www.oumark.net/AlphaFold/lecture_slide.pdf).
+Lecture note is available [HERE](https://www.oumark.net/AlphaFold/lecture_slide.pdf).